-If a student misses the exam (with a valid excuse), he/she will allowed to take the make-up exam.
-Make-up exams will be given only on the make-up exam date, which is scheduled by the University (typically during the first week of classes for the following semester).
+If a student misses the exam (with a valid excuse), he/she will be allowed to take the make-up exam.
+Make-up exams will be given only on the make-up exam date, which is scheduled by the University (typically during the first week of classes for the following semester), or as approved by the professor.